 And it is not merely because of the ending.
 It is not merely because Job does not fail.
 It is because of the sense, inherent in the book of Job, that at any moment Job might fail.
 At any point in his dialogue with his friends, Job might "curse God and die."
 Everything hangs by a thread, and all the heavenly beings are on the edge of their heavenly seats, waiting to see what this man of clay will do.

-I've spoken of Job before: How it is God who throws down the gauntlet and Satan who picks it up, God who boasts of Job's faith and Satan who angrily (and defensively) attacks that faith.
+The first interesting thing about Job, of course, is that it is God who throws down the gauntlet and Satan who picks it up, God who boasts of Job's faith and Satan who angrily (and defensively) attacks that faith.
+God initiates the heavenly challenge, the celestial wager.
+And Satan leaps at it.
 Satan believes that Job, like himself, is ultimately in it for himself.
 Faith in God has provided him with earthly wealth--take it away, and Job's faith will disappear.
 The angels chuckle and nudge each other when God brings up Job--they all know Job, especially those whom God may have tasked with rewarding Job for his faith.

 And then the heavenly host falls silent as Satan angrily hurls his challenge: "Stretch out your hand and touch all that he has, and he will curse you to your face!"